The 5 P's of Running Form

 For the most efficient stride, all of the energy of motion must be directed in the motion of travel, which, in the case of running, is forward.
 Any alternative motions are merely wasted energy.
 The COM should remain at a constant height to eliminate the use of energy in any vertical component of forces.
 In analyzing the forces in the running stride, a vertical component is present due to the need to counter the forces of gravity.
 However, to be most efficient, the forces supplied by the body will be just enough to counter the gravity, and not superfluous to that; in other words, no net change in COM height.

 The forward motion is caused primarily by hip extension.
-In order to maximize each stride, the range of motion of the hip must be adequate enough to allow for maximal hip extension.
-Obviously, the farther one can push with each step, the longer the stride will be (frequency and stride length are the primary components in overall running speed).
+To maximize each stride, the range of motion of the hip must be adequate to allow for maximal hip extension.
+The farther one can push with each step, the longer the stride will be (frequency and stride length are the primary components in overall running speed).
 If you merely extended your hip without changing the angle of your knee or ankle, you would lower your COM.
 So, while your hip extends, your knee must extend simultaneously, also.
 The ankle comes into play at the end of the stride, which will be examined in the next section.

 Walk-through lunges - This motion exaggerates the propulsion phase.
 Catching the weight on the landing foot will help strengthen the glutes for support while running, and the walk-through motion strengthens the glutes for their role in propulsion.